punitsharmaaj2020-sys/lab-assignment-krmu-web-.dev-1/Read.md

 # What's on the page?
 *About Me: A short introduction.

-*My Skills: A table of the technologies I'm learning.
-My Projects: A section to show my work.
+*My Skills: my newly developing carrier.

 # My projects within this portfolio demonstrate my ability to:
 1.Structure content with HTML.

 2.Implement basic interactive forms.

 *Contact Me:Feel free to connect with me!